spiral/docs/framework/scopes.md

 ## Context Shortcuts
 The framework provides a set of wrappers which you are able to use in singleton services and request as constructor arguments, while internally the data is resolved from active container scope.

-The good example is `Spiral\Http\Request\InputManager` which operates as gateway to `Psr\Http\Message\ServerRequestInterface`.
+> The good example is `Spiral\Http\Request\InputManager` which operates as accessor to `Psr\Http\Message\ServerRequestInterface`.

 The simple context wrapper can be written as follows: